The Legislative Process

 TIMING & MONEY

-North Carolina operates on a biennium cycle made up of one “long” session (begins January 2017) and one “short” session (began May 2018).
+North Carolina operates on a biennium cycle made up of one “long” session (usually January through June of odd numbered years, i.e. 2019) and one “short” session (usually mid-May through June of even numbered years, i.e. 2018).
 Every biennium, North Carolina adopts a budget in the long session for two years.
-The Governor presents his/her budget to the General Assembly, and Legislative Committees can begin with those recommendations as a starting point.
+The Governor presents his/her budget to the General Assembly, and Legislative Committees can begin with those recommendations as a starting point or start from scratch.
 The Governor continues to advocate for his/her budget throughout the Legislative process.

 The House and the Senate take turns starting the budget every biennium.
-The House and Senate Agriculture, Natural and Economic Resources Committees often meet jointly to hear presentations from the agencies, then work independently to create a budget.
-The Committees’ recommendations are presented to the “big chairs” that make the final budget recommendation.
+The House and Senate Agriculture, Natural and Economic Resources Appropriations Committees (the committees responsible for NC Arts Council funding), often meet jointly to hear presentations from the agencies, then work independently to create budget recommendations.
+The Committees’ recommendations are presented to the “big chairs” of each chamber’s Appropriations Committees that make the final budget recommendation.
 Amendments can be made once the budget is presented but before it is adopted.
 Those items which are not in agreement in the House and Senate budgets are referred to a Conference Committee for resolution.

 Grants funding for the North Carolina Arts Council is proposed within the Department of Natural and Cultural Resources budget.
 See Key Budget Committees

-The Legislative Arts Agenda is adopted every year by Arts North Carolina’s Board of Directors prior to ARTS Day, which is timed to coincide with a strategic moment in the legislative process.
-The Legislative Arts Agenda is informed by industry needs, political will, timing, and external circumstances.
-The Legislative Arts Agenda most typically focuses on grants funding for the North Carolina Arts Council and statewide arts education policy, but recently policy initiatives related to nonprofit taxes and exemptions have also become critical issues.
+The Legislative Arts Goals are adopted every year by Arts North Carolina’s Board of Directors prior to ARTS Day, which is timed to coincide with a strategic moment in the legislative process.
+The Legislative Arts Goals are informed by industry needs, political will, timing, and external circumstances.
+The Legislative Arts Goals most typically focus on grants funding for the North Carolina Arts Council and statewide arts education policy, but recently policy initiatives related to nonprofits have also become critical issues.

 OUR GOALS AND ROLES – ADVOCACY & LOBBYING